cwdbutler/Quickpics/server/README.md

 - Optional user argument on posts

 One of my main goals for this project was to learn TypeScript and try out using a GraphQL API.
 I used [TypeGraphQL](https://github.com/MichalLytek/type-graphql) to build the schema using a code-first approach.
 The learning curve was steep initially as the decorator-heavy syntax was quite overwhelming, but after getting used to it I found it very intuitive (or at least the simpler features I was using were).
 [Apollo server](https://github.com/apollographql/apollo-server) was a no brainer here as it seemed to be the most popular choice, and can use apollo-express to use Express middleware I am used to such as [express-session](https://github.com/expressjs/session), with which I used [connect-redis](https://github.com/tj/connect-redis) to use a Redis database for super fast user session storage.
 I then used PostgresQL because it is good for modelling relational data (I initially wanted to implement every part of Instagram including followers) and [Prisma ORM](https://github.com/prisma/prisma) as it was a pleasure to work with in my last project and the documentation is great, however this time I did run into a few of it's limitations as described in the [Database Schema](#database-schema) section below.
 Another goal was to learn about handling images and sending them across the web.
 That was definitely more difficult client side as here on the server [graphql-upload](https://github.com/jaydenseric/graphql-upload) and AWS SDK abstracted things quite a bit - except for when it came to testing.
 The images are stored in an AWS S3 Bucket which I made publically accessible for GET requests, but only my IAM verified user (this application) can do PUT POST and DELETE.
 I also use a separate bucket for testing as to avoid confusion, but most of the data in the development environment is seeded using the [seed file](https://github.com/ConorButler/Quickpics/blob/main/server/prisma/seed.ts) using stock images.

-As mentioned above, there were many more features I still want to implement, but I'm slowing down production for now.
-Some of which the API actually supports and I haven't set up in the front end to stay accurate to the real Instagram; editing posts, editing comments, and others I have decent of idea how to implement but would take more time; better user profiles (bios, updating/deleting accounts), comment replies.
-Followers would be fun to set up but it would take a lot more data to work effectively and S3 isn't free :).
-I would also like to try using GraphQL subscriptions for features like showing an indicator on the navbar when someone likes your post, or one on the feed when a new post has been made.
-I'm happy with what I have done so far though and am confident my ability to expand on this project because it is well tested and moderately clean code although there could be some improvements on the latter.

 # Tests